 In line with the requirements of the SLFRS-09, the Fund applies the amortized cost method to measure the financial assets for which an entity has a business model to hold the financial asset to collect the contractual cash flows.
-The characteristics of the contractual cash flows are that of solely the payments of the principal amount and interest (referred to as "SPPI").
+The characteristics of the contractual cash flows are solely payments of the principal amount and interest (referred to as "SPPI").